Do you feel like your knives are constantly getting dull? Do you sharpen your knives every month or even every week?

 What happens if you over sharpen a knife?

-Here are some of the things which can happen if you sharpen your knife too frequently.
+Here are some things that can happen if you sharpen your knife too frequently.

 1. You remove the sharp edge you just created.

 This occurs if you don’t know when to stop sharpening a knife.
 You keep sharpening even after creating a wire edge (burr), and the sharp edge ends up getting rounded over.
-You’ll sharpen for what seems like an eternity without the knife ever getting sharp.
+You’ll sharpen for an eternity without the knife ever getting sharp.

 2. The edge gets thicker.

-To prevent this, you’ll need to thin the blade a little bit each time you sharpen it.
-If the knife edge has already thickened because of over-sharpening, then you’ll need to have the blade reprofiled.
+To prevent this, you’ll need to thin the blade a bit each time you sharpen it.
+If the knife edge has already thickened because of over-sharpening, you’ll need to reprove the blade.

 3. You wear the knife down to almost nothing.

-It’s almost impossible to take off too much material when sharpening with a whetstone.
+It’s almost impossible to remove too much material when sharpening with a whetstone.
 That’s not the case with electric sharpeners.
-These can remove so much material that your knife blade becomes narrower and narrower until it basically turns into a fillet knife.
+These can remove so much material that your knife blade becomes narrower until it turns into a fillet knife.

 What Does It Mean to Sharpen a Knife?